onap/integration/test/mocks/pnfsimulator/README.md

 It contains all parameters for simulation such as duration time,interval between messages and values of the configurable fields of VES message.
 If you want to change duration or value of message sending to VES collector you just need to edit this file.
 The message that is being sent to VES is built inside the simulator and it's content can be found in log of the simulator.
+Proper config must contain *simulatorParams*, *commonEventHeaderParams* and *pnfRegistrationParams* or notificationParams.

 ###Running simulator
 The recommended way is to checkout PNF Simulator project from ONAP Git repository and use *simulator*.sh script